FlowFuse/website/src/blog/2023/11/device-agent-balena.md

 ## Configuring Devices

-The FlowFuse Device agent can be configured in 3 ways and the Balena deployment supports all 3.
+The FlowFuse Device agent can be configured in 2 ways.

- 1. If no configuration file is provided then the Device Agent will start up and launch a simple web application that allows you to upload a configuration file.
-The web application will shutdown after 10mins from starting to limit others configuring the agent.
-This is the default behavior for the Balena deployment if no configuration is supplied.

- 2. You can provide a configuration file that is provided by the FlowFuse application when you create a new Device.
+ 1. You can provide a configuration file that is provided by the FlowFuse application when you create a new Device.
 This file contains the unique identifiers for the Device and details of where to find the FlowFuse Application.
 This file can be provided to a Balena device by adding a device specific environment variable as described [below](#environment-variable).

- 3. You can provide a fleet of devices with a configuration file that contains details of where to find the FlowFuse application and a Provisioning token.
+ 2. You can provide a fleet of devices with a configuration file that contains details of where to find the FlowFuse application and a Provisioning token.
 Multiple Devices can all have the same Provisioning token and this will cause them to connect to the FlowFuse application on first start up and create a new Device bound to an existing team (and optionally an Application or Instance).
 This file can be passed to Balena devices by way of a Fleet wide environment variable as described [below](#environment-variable).
  You can create a Provisioning Token file under the Team -> Settings page on the Devices tab.

 ### Environment Variable

-Because the file mentioned in options 2 & 3 is multi line it needs to be base64 encoded, you can do this with the following
+Because the `device.yml` file is multi line it needs to be base64 encoded, you can do this with the following

 ```bash
 $ base64 -w 0 device.yml